odoo/documentation/legal/terms/online.rst

 official Software will not be covered by this service.

-Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Odoo SA cannot be held liable for Bugs in the Software.
+Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Twenty20 SA cannot be held liable for Bugs in the Software.

 4.2 Support Service
 -------------------